ManticoreGamesInc/platform-documentation/src/tutorials/weapons_tutorial.md

 !!! tip "Not All Weapons Need to Shoot"
     The weapon system can be used for things that aren't weapons!
 If you were making a bubble blower, or a fishing pole, perhaps you would set the damage to 0 and use different visual effects.
 The key is that this is what actually happens when the player uses the weapon!

-1. With the `weapon` itself selected in the **Hierarchy**, check the **Properties** panel.
+1. With the `weapon` itself selected in the **Hierarchy**, check the **Properties** window.
 Here is where we can set the **Damage** property to whatever we would like.
 In this case, let's set it to 25, so it will take 4 shots to kill a player with 100 health.
 2. Now the weapon is set up to work!
 Test it out by using **Multiplayer Preview mode**, with 4 players selected.

 #### Multiplayer Preview